php-csas/php-csas-vagrant/README.md

         - Change directories to the place where you unzipped the git archive or cloned the repo using `cd`.
 - From inside the directory you cloned or unzipped, run `vagrant up` to start the virtual machine.
 - Once that finished, run `vagrant ssh` to get into the dev environment.

+## NOTE:
+- If you have already ran this vagrant image, then you need to run `vagrant up` as `vagrant up --provision` to remake the image.